 - 1 tbsp olive oil

-- ½ cup cooked chicken , roughly diced or shredded
+- 1 cup cooked chicken , diced or shredded

 - Olive oil spray

-- Add onion and sauté for 2 minutes.
-Then add the carrot and capsicum and sauté for 1 minute.
+- Add butter and melt.
+Then add flour and mix until incorporated, and stir constantly for 1 minute.